drunkbatya/VUnder/README.md

 ## Building
 You probably need to have a valid Apple Developer ID
 ### Xcode
-Just open app, connect your device and tap Build->Profile
+Just open app, connect your device and tap Product->Profile
 ### Cli
 ```bash
 cp local.mk.example local.mk